top of page

 As a younger boy I remember him going down to the basement after dinner.
 I would find him lying under the table wiring something.
 Occasionally, he would come get us to show up something new.
 As younger kids we goofed around a lot when he wasn’t there.
 We would run the engines off the tracks in spectacular crashes.
 Boys just want to blow things up I guess.

 As I grew older I got interested in the hobby of it.
 I spent lots of time at Berkeley Hardware picking up parts and getting advice on how to build my own railroad cars and buildings.
 It was a truly a family hobby and the weird thing is we have NO pictures of that room and all the trains.
-It wasn’t that unusual in those days.
-You took pictures with bulky cameras.
-No I-phones.
+That wasn't so unusual in those days.
+You took pictures with bulky cameras and then had to have them developed.
+No I-Phones.
 Still my Dad was a photographer, but for whatever reason he never took a picture of us with the train sets.
 It remains in my memory as another exercise in building something novel with him.

 School Daze Continues

 Dinner table conversations on report card day during this time were not pleasant.
 I do apologize to my brother Bruce and sister Jane for having to sit through my father’s interrogations.
-Mostly, he was frustrated, and he didn’t know what to do.
-His parenting skills sometimes were not the best.
-It was a heavy, shaming, and emotional experience for me.
+I understand now he was mostly frustrated, and didn’t know what to do.
+And his parenting skills sometimes were not the best.
+He could be demanding and shaming.
+An emotional experience for me.
 I remember him saying that I better learn how to play the guitar because it was the only thing I could do well.
 Of course, this challenge was in some ways ironic in that my first successful career was in music/making records.
-That resulted in a healing with my Dad because of it, but that was all still to come.
+And it resulted in a healing with my Dad, but that was all still to come.

 Growing Up Berkeley.

-In spite of my challenges in school, the rest of my life had many bright spots in this period.
+In spite of my challenges in school, the rest of my life was interesting.
 I developed two very close friends in the neighborhood...
 Mark Fulmer and Maury Barr.
-We got into all kinds of minor trouble, but conspired tin creating lots of adventures.
+We got into all kinds of minor trouble together, as we dreamed up our next adventure.
 I couldn’t wait to get out of the house and go do something with them.
-Mark introduced me to playing music.
+And Mark introduced me to playing music.
 My mother had tried to get me interested in piano lessons earlier, but it didn’t take.
 But Mark and his family were natural musicians and he taught me to play the guitar.
-We began singing folk songs at family gatherings or some church function.
-It was the first time I felt I was good at something.
-And the attention it brought from others brought me out of my social shell and helped me gain confidence that I was ok.
+We began singing folk songs at family gatherings and church functions.
+It was the first time I felt I was sort of good at something.
+And the positive attention that came from others brought me out of my social shell and helped me gain confidence that I was ok.

 Most kids think that the town in which they grow up in is like everywhere else until they start traveling.
 It wasn’t until I was in high school that I realized Berkeley was hardly a normal place to grow up.
-Founded around the University of California, the town always had a different/edgy feel to it.
+Founded in the shadow of the University of California, the town always had a different/edgy feel to it.
 When I would tell people later that I grew up in Berkeley, they would say, “people grew up in Berkeley?”
 Its reputation as a town of rebels would eventually be known worldwide.
-What I learned from growing up there was how to appreciate and engage with a diversity of different people and cultures.
-Berkeley was wildly eclectic, always trying new things, (many times silly) but it gave me a strong initial experience of what it meant to take chances, and push the envelope of normal.
+What I learned from growing up there was how to appreciate and engage with a wide diversity of different people and cultures.
+Berkeley was wildly eclectic, always trying new things, (many of them silly) but it gave me a strong initial experience of what it meant to take chances, and push the envelope of normal.

 The Alvarado district behind the Claremont Hotel on the south side of town was pretty much a white neighborhood with an occasional person of color that worked at the University.
 John Muir elementary school was 15 minutes down the hill from our house and was also mostly white.
 Desegregation of the Berkeley Schools would come later.
-By the time my brother Bruce’s kids went to school in Berkeley it was very different.
+By the time Bruce's sons Neal and Louis went to school it was very different.

 A Boys Best Friend

 We had a lot of animals growing up.
 Everything from cats to guinea pigs.
-However, my best friend was Sam.
-He was a many breed creature we got at the Berkeley animal pound.
-Dogs are insanely loyal and although the entire family enjoyed his presence, in special moments, particularly on dark days, he was my loyal friend.
+However, my loyal canine friend was Sam.
+He was a many breed creature that we got at the Berkeley animal pound.
+Dogs are insanely loyal and although the entire family enjoyed his presence, in special moments, particularly on dark days, he was my understanding friend.
 My dad tried to train him, but he flunked out of doggy school.
-(I could relate) He freely roamed the neighborhood and would sometimes go in other people homes, if they had left the door open.
-Many people would tell stories of the adventures of Sam.
+(I could relate) He roamed freely in the neighborhood and would sometimes go in other people homes, if they had left the door open.
+Many people had their stories of the adventures of Sam.
 He stayed with the Alvarado house when it was sold.
 I was already off at college and my mother, although pleased the new owners wanted him, told the story of closing the door to the basement where he slept one last time.
 It broke her heart.
-These “pets” become part of the family, forever linked to Berkeley.
+These “pets” become part of the family.
+He is forever linked to my memories of childhood in Berkeley.

 Dinner

-Growing up our family ate in the dining room every night.
+Growing up our family ate in the formal dining room every night.
 It was a very fifties thing to do.
 We all had our prescribed places.
 Father at the head, me opposite him at the other end of the table, mother to my left, Jane closet to Dad on the right and Bruce next to me.
 In all the years we did this, we never switched places.
 This ritual had its high and low moments.
-It certainly made for conversation between the family unit unless my Dad would go into interrogator mode, picking one of us to prosecute.
+It certainly made for conversation between our family unit except for the times my Dad would go into interrogator mode, picking one of us to prosecute.
 I certainly had my moments on report card days.
-Jane sitting closet to him could also sometimes be the subject of his inquiry, occasionally bringing her to tars.
+Jane, who sat closest to him, could also sometimes be the subject of his inquiry, sometimes bringing her to tears.
 We learned when we were teenagers if he asked how our day was, to simply say “fine”.
 There was a political bent sometimes to his questioning.
 Berkeley was a very progressive place and teachers from junior high on, would stimulate our imaginations.
 My Dad was a conservative in those days and I think he felt he had to counter the stuff we were learning from left leaning instructors.

 Later on when the family moved to Orange County, at the time a bastion of conservative thought, my Dad came across as much more liberal.
 Particularly when he partially joined the Cultural Revolution we were all going through in his own way.
 It is all relative I guess.